Antonio Osuna: Career

 In 2007, Osuna pitched in the Triple-A Mexican League for the Tigres de Quintana Roo recording a 1.61 ERA in 22 games and being named to the midseason All-Star team.
 He played for them again in 2008, but recorded a 7.94 ERA in only 11 games.

+Pitching style

 Osuna's pitch repertoire (by 1997) included a four-seam fastball, a curveball, and a changeup.

+Personal life

-He and his wife Arcelia have 3 children: Lohami, Lenix and Yorvit.
+Osuna and his wife Arcelia have 3 children: Lohami, Lenix, and Yorvit.

 On August 30, 2011, his nephew Roberto Osuna was signed by the Toronto Blue Jays.
 Osuna was only 16 years old at the time of signing.
 He had been ranked fourth by Baseball America in projected signing bonus rankings.
+Another nephew, Alejandro Osuna, currently plays in MLB for the Texas Rangers.